CanteenApp/Canteen/README.md

 ## Usage

-> Some usage instructions
+[Canteen](http://canteenapp.herokuapp.com) was developed to plan outdoor adventures with friends easily in one central place online.

 ## Requirements

+ Make sure you have installed all of the following prerequisites on your development machine:

-- Node 4.4.2
+* Node 4.4.2
-- Mongo MongoDB
+* MongoDB - [Download & Install MongoDB](http://www.mongodb.org/downloads), and make sure it's running on the default port (27017).
-- Express 4.13.4
+* Express 4.13.4
-- Bower
-- Grunt
+* Bower - [Bower Package Manager](http://bower.io/) is used to manage front-end packages.
+Install Node.js and npm first.
+* Grunt - [Grunt Task Runner](http://gruntjs.com/) is used to automate the development process.
+Make sure you've installed Node.js and npm first, then install grunt globally.

 ## Development